 The manufacturer will direct you to a certified repair facility after you describe the defect and verify the warranty.
 They will then begin the repair process.

 DO NOT take the vehicle to your trusted mechanic.
 This can void your lemon claim.

-Q: Does New Car Lemon Law in California Cover More than Cars?
+Q 6: Does the New Car Lemon Law California Cover More than Cars?